NCAR/wrf-python/doc/source/contrib.rst

-Since you will be submitting pull requests for your contributions, you don't really need to know much about GitFlow, other than making sure that you are not developing off of the master branch.
+Since you will be submitting pull requests for your contributions, you don't really need to know much about GitFlow, other than making sure that you are not developing off of the main branch.

 Ways to Contribute